Korean Venetian Blinds Review: Great Service from 365 Furnishing

 Which brings us to our second point.
 It’s damn hard to drill accurately and properly.
 You can easily estimate and drill wrongly, which will be super ugly when the blinds are not level.
 For BTOs, the wall you’ll be drilling on is also damn hard, so you’ll need specialised equipment (powerful drill).
 In short, unlike lights from Taobao, it’s a big hassle for little savings.

 That's how you'll feel when you drill the holes wrongly.
+That’s how you’ll feel when you drill the holes wrongly.

 JB shops

-If you’re tempted to buy from Jb shops: better not.
+If you’re tempted to buy from JB shops: better not.
 JB shops are liable to change their prices and quote you more.
 They’re not that much cheaper and not worth it if you factor the risk involved, especially since curtains are a bigger ticket purchase relative to other smaller stuff you can buy in JB.
 If there are any problems you have to reach out to them, and it’s way more inconvenient if you need to repair more complicated stuff like venetian blinds.
 If you really must buy from JB, make sure you do your homework and get a trustworthy shop.

 Garvin Marting Services